-DTR 3 deals with reporting transactions in a company's securities, including derivatives, by 'persons discharging managerial responsibilities' (PDMRs), which includes directors.
-PDMRs and their connected persons must notify the listed company concerned within four business days of a transaction (both sale and purchase of any value).
+The UK Market Abuse Regulation (UK MAR) sets out the reporting of transactions in a company's securities, including derivatives, by 'persons discharging managerial responsibilities' (PDMRs), which includes directors.
+PDMRs and their connected persons must notify the listed company concerned and the FCA within three business days of a transaction (both sale and purchase of any value).